-Main Distribution Panel: Panel Capacity
+Main Distribution Panel: Panel Capacity 200 AMP Main Distribution Panel: Panel

-200 AMP

-Main Distribution Panel: Panel Disconnect
+Disconnect

 200 amp breaker at panel

-Sub Panel: Panel LocationBasement

-Sub Panel: Visible Branch Wiring

-Copper, Non-metalic sheathed

-cable

-Sub Panel: Disconnect Main panel 40 amp

-General: Electrical system
+General: Electrical system Whole house

-Whole house

 The electrical system of the home was inspected and reported on with the above information.
 While the inspector will make every effort to find all areas of concern, some areas may go unnoticed.
 Outlets and switches were not opened.
 The inspection was only visual.
 For example, any outlets, switches or fixtures not readily accessible (behind the refrigerator for example) was not inspected.
 Please be aware that the inspector has your best interest in mind and is seeking to provide an accurate assessment of the electrical system on the day of the inspection.